 - I use SEM Rush to see what words I rank in the top 20 of google for, and reinforce those so that I can keep my standings or branch out to different targets.

 - I check the google external keyword tool to see what keywords are better.
-For example, yesterday I wrote a post about Email Marketing Writing Great Subject Lines.
+For example, I wrote a post about Email Marketing Writing Great Subject Lines.
 When it started out it was actually a post about writing great email marketing headlines because that is how I thought of it.
-Luckily, I popped over to google and found that no body but me calls them that and that there are 14,800 searches a month for the phrase “email subject lines” as opposed to “email subject line” which is only 9,900.
+Luckily, I popped over to google and found that no body but me calls them “headlines” and that there are 14,800 searches a month for the phrase “email subject lines” as opposed to “email headline” which is only 9,900.
 I will take that extra potential 5,000 visitors anyday!